SeoHyeong/-Data-Science-Melon-Chart-Project/README.md

 ## Word2Vec

-I'll upload Word2Vec analysis carried out in python to this folder. (will be updated)
+I'll upload Word2Vec analysis carried out in python to this folder.
+Word2Vec analysis will take `df.csv` as an input dataframe. (will be updated)